Hosting a teenage party

 - offer around food and drinks throughout the party so you can subtly keep an eye on things

-- make sure that vehicle access is not blocked for emergencies
+- make sure that vehicle access isn’t blocked for emergencies

-- encourage parents/carers to pick up guests at the end of the party
+- encourage parents of younger children to pick them up at the end of the party

 - encourage guests to come by taxi or with a designated driver (watch how much designated drivers drink during the party)